Business school seemed like a good idea at the time. What was I thinking?

 Fiction and Essays: I've had several short stories published, including three contest winners, and continue to submit stories to various publications each year.
 I've completed two novels, though I haven't found found representation for either one (yet).
 My regular on-line essays have also appeared on Milwaukee's NPR station, WUWM, seamheads.com and a few other websites.

-Performing: I've been playing keyboards in several bands for the past five years and continue to be inspired by my fellow musicians.
+Performing: I've been playing keyboards in several bands for the past nine years and continue to be inspired by my fellow musicians.
 I perform in about thirty gigs a year plus I play piano nearly every Sunday at Elmhurst Presbyterian Church.